The Tenant Bill of Rights is a tenant-led campaign to win stronger protections for renters in Madison.

 Strengthen housing code enforcement; impose penalties for delays in essential repairs; expand eligibility for rent abatement under MGO § 32.04(2).

-Require landlords to respond to repair requests and complete repairs within 48 hours of receiving written notice.
+Require landlords to complete repairs of immediately hazardous conditions within 48 hours of receiving written notice.

 Restrict property acquisition by landlords with a documented pattern of serious code violations.